This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

 Yes, Semana Santa is the same as Easter.
 In fact, in English, the Spanish word ‘Semana Santa’ means ‘Easter’.
 Therefore, the festival of Semana Santa is the specific way that Spaniards celebrate Easter in Spain.

-Recommendations For Your Visit To Semana Santa
+My Recommendations For Semana Santa

 Semana Santa is a culturally enriching experience, and I highly recommend seeing it.
 You can specifically plan your Spain holidays for the dates when Semana Santa is held in one of the cities.
 Sevilla has the most popular and enriching one.